 Written by: Adriana Pierelli | Regional Executive Southern Europe, BNY Mellon

-Yesterday I spoke at a conference organised by CeTIF in Milan on ‘The Corporate & SME business: evolution between Capital Markets Union and Shadow Banking.’
+Yesterday I spoke at a conference organized by CeTIF in Milan on ‘The Corporate & SME business: evolution between Capital Markets Union and Shadow Banking.’
 This gave me the opportunity to reflect on the prospects of a Capital Markets Union and why I think reform presents opportunity for Italy’s future growth, particularly for small and medium-sized enterprises (SMEs).

 Every business needs to raise finance at some point.
-How well-capitalised a business is, is a major determinant of whether it succeeds or fails.
+How well-capitalized a business is, is a major determinant of whether it succeeds or fails.
 Italy’s economy, similar to most European economies, is strongly dependent on banks for its financing needs.
 Yet banks, especially in Italy and other Southern European countries, are reluctant to lend money to SMEs.
 This is not only because of the risks associated with SME loans; it is also because of the new capital and liquidity requirements placed on banks, and of the burden on banks of non-performing loans, both of which are a legacy of the financial crisis.

 The corporate sector, especially in Italy and other southern European markets, is mostly made up of SMEs, for which direct access to capital markets is difficult, if not impossible.
 If banks are not lending to SMEs and entrepreneurs, how are businesses able to grow and succeed?
 And in turn, how can Italy’s economy flourish?